guigomcha/alumet-user-book/src/plugins/outputs/prometheus.md

 ### Simple local example

-The plugin can be tested in a local environemnt with the Alumet's default configuration for it and results in the ability of downloading the metrics from http://localhost:9091/metrics.
+The plugin can be tested in a local environment with the Alumet's default configuration for it and results in the ability of downloading the metrics from http://localhost:9091/metrics.

 Note that the list of metrics available will vary based on the input plugins used.